dashu2410/HiringChallenges/DataEngineering/README.md

 ### Assessment Criteria
 1. Maintainability and organisation of code
-2. normalisation of information in the schema design
+2. Normalisation of data in the schema design
 3. Balancing between speed and quality of code - we understand that candidates can only spend limited time on these challenges.
 If you do make any trade-offs in favour of saving time, do mention them in comments.
 4. Ownership - going beyond the exact job description to deliver a finished product.